-- 1. The senior low-income occupant of the primary residence where the home modifications will be installed; - 2.
-Elderly: For this NOFO, section I.A.4, above, defines this as being at least 62 years of age; and - 3.
-Low income: For this NOFO, section I.A.4, above, defines this as having a family income less than or equal to 80% of local area median income (AMI) (see below).
+- 1. The elderly low-income homeowner of the primary residence where the home modifications will be installed; - 2.
+Elderly: For this NOFO, section I.A.4, above, defines this as being at least 62 years of age;

+3. Low income: For this NOFO, section I.A.4, above, defines this as having a family income less than or equal to 80% of local area median income (AMI) (see below).

-Where the home is owned or rented by two or more individuals, at least one of the owners or renters must meet age criterion 2 above and must live in the residence most of the time.
-A home owned or rented by one member of a married couple, as recognized by the State, that is the primary residence of either or both members of the couple is eligible if the member(s) residing meet the elderly and low-income beneficiary criteria above.
+Where the home is owned by two or more individuals, at least one of the owners must meet age criterion 2 above and must live in the residence most of the time.
+A home owned by one member of a married couple, as recognized by the State, that is the primary residence of either or both members of the couple is eligible if the member(s) residing meet the elderly and low-income beneficiary criteria above.